-Born on April 14, 1866, in Feeding Hills, Massachusetts, Anne Sullivan was a gifted teacher best known for her work with Helen Keller, a deaf, blind, and mute child she taught to communicate.
-At only 21 years of age, Sullivan showed great maturity and ingenuity in teaching Keller and worked hard with her pupil, bringing both women much acclaim.
+Born on April 14, 1866, in Feeding Hills, Massachusetts, Anne Sullivan was a gifted teacher best known for her work with Helen Keller, a blind and deaf child she taught to communicate.
+At only 20 years of age, Sullivan showed great maturity and ingenuity in teaching Keller and worked hard with her pupil, bringing both women much acclaim.
 Sullivan even helped Keller write her autobiography.

 Sullivan and her two surviving siblings grew up in impoverished conditions, and struggled with health problems.
 At the age of five, Anne contracted an eye disease called trachoma, which severely damaged her sight.
 Her mother, Alice, suffered from tuberculosis and had difficulty getting around after a serious fall.
 She died when Anne was eight years old.

 Even at an early age, Sullivan had a strong-willed personality.
 She sometimes clashed with her father, Thomas, who was left to raise Sullivan and her siblings after their mother's death.
 Thomas—who was often abusive—eventually abandoned the family.
 Anne and her infirm younger brother, Jimmie, were sent to live at the Tewksbury Almshouse, a home for the poor.
 Some reports say that Sullivan also had a sister who was sent to live with relatives.